Civil Engineering in Nampa, Idaho.

 - Why is RS4 such a clean entitlement path in Nampa?

-- RS4 has a 100% approval rate — never been denied.
+- RS4 has never been denied in Bailey's tracked dataset.
 Council President David Bills has stated publicly that the zone "was created for infill projects" with physical constraints like drains.
 For infill parcels that fit the RS4 use case, this is the cleanest entitlement path in the Treasure Valley.

 - What makes a strong annexation application in Nampa?